-Configure routing rules for each of your identity providers (IdP) or for different combinations of user criteria.
-Users who don't meet the conditions of your routing rules are evaluated by the default rule, which specifies Okta as the identity provider.
+Configure routing rules for each of your identity providers (IdPs) or for different combinations of user criteria.
+The default rule specifies Okta as the IdP, and it applies to any user who doesn't meet the conditions of your routing rules.

 To create routing rules that aren't bound to a specific IdP, see Configure dynamic routing rules.

-If you want to prompt the end user for their Okta username and password on the same page as your list of available identity providers, be sure that the Okta sign-on policy is configured for Password / IDP.
-This combination is recommended for your rules that offer Okta as an identity provider or if you intend to prioritize the default routing rule.
+If you want to prompt users for their Okta username and password on the same page as your list of available IdPs, configure your Okta sign-on policy so that users establish a session with Password / Any IdP.
+This combination is recommended for your rules that offer Okta as an IdP or if you intend to prioritize the default routing rule.

-Note that IdP Discovery on ChromeBook only supports the Okta identity provider and third-party identity providers that have announced support for ChromeBook.
-Okta Mobile isn't supported for use with Identity Provider Discovery.
+IdP Discovery on ChromeBook only supports the Okta IdP and third-party IdPs that have announced support for ChromeBook.
+Okta Mobile isn't supported for use with IdP Discovery.